lenerd/papo-project/code/src/go/go.md

 ### Todo

-* test and improve group finding system
+* test everything and maybe improve the functions a bit
-* see if capturing works
-* end of game
-* test calculation
-* find better approximation(?) for illegal moves

 SGF Implementation